dsc-courses/dsc80-2026-wi/proj04/league-of-legends.md

 ### Step 2: Data Cleaning and Exploratory Data Analysis

 - Each `'gameid'` corresponds to up to 12 rows – one for each of the 5 players on both teams and 2 containing summary data for the two teams (try to find out what distinguishes those rows).
-After selecting your line of inquiry, make sure to remove either the player rows or the team rows so as not to have issues later in your analysis.
+After selecting your line of inquiry, make sure to remove either the player rows or the team rows so that all of the rows in your dataset represent the same type of thing.
 - Many columns should be of type `bool` but are not.